Dáil Courts: Efficacy

 Hostility to the courts was not confined to those against the Irish Republic.
-Peadar O'Donnell, a socialist and senior IRA officer in north-east Donegal, attempted to subvert its decisions when he felt that the interests of large estate-holders were being upheld.
+Peadar O'Donnell, a socialist and senior IRA officer in north-east County Donegal, attempted to subvert its decisions when he felt that the interests of large estate-holders were being upheld.
 He prevented Republican Police in his Brigade area from enforcing such judgements, particularly of the Land Arbitration Courts.
 O'Donnell's insubordination finally provoked the intervention of Headquarters.

-After the Truce declared between the British and Irish sides in July 1921,the Dail Courts, which had largely been suppressed during hostilities, re-emerged across the country.
+After the Truce declared between the British and Irish sides in July 1921, the Dail Courts, which had largely been suppressed during hostilities, re-emerged across the country.
 Minister Austin Stack instructed local Sinn Fein and IRA leaders to set up and administer Courts in all localities and republican judges such as Diarmuid Crowley, who had been arrested in 1920 were released and were able to resume their work.
 It was during the Truce period that the republican courts took on much of the burden of administering justice throughout Ireland.

 However difficulties also crept into the Dáil Court system.
 Abuses crept in, and in many instances litigants who anticipated an adverse decision in the British Courts resorted to the Dáil Courts to restrain their opponents from the continuance of the proceedings in the other Court.
 There were traces that the Dáil Courts were used as channels of corruption, and by persons not in search of justice but anxious for the obstruction of justice.

 Soon after the outbreak of the Civil War, the Provisional Government suspended the Dail Courts.
 Then, on July 26, 1922, after they refused to observe an order for habeas corpus that was granted by Judge Diarmuid Crowley in July 1922 in favour of a son of George Plunkett, they abolished the Dail Courts by decree.
 Crowley, who had been appointed a judge of the republican courts in 1920, and imprisoned by the British was also imprisoned by the Provisional Government for issuing an arrest order for Free State Minister for Defence Richard Mulcahy.

 During the Civil War itself, most of the country was effectively under martial law and suspects could be detained without trial by the military.
 Thereafter the Provisional Government resurrected the legal system largely as it had existed prior to 1919 in criminal and security cases.
 Judges included both those formerly appointed under the former British administration, and veterans of the Dail Courts such as Cahir Davitt and James Creed Meredith.